duclos-cavalcanti/microsemi-error-detection/README.md

 <br>

 ## 1. Introduction
-As part of the course "Integrated Systems for Industry and Space Applications" we were introduced to the challenges and conditions that may come to exist when developing integrated systems in space.
+As part of the course "Integrated Systems for Industry and Space Applications" in our ECE Masters at TUM we were introduced to the challenges and conditions that may come to exist when developing integrated systems in space.